-When crafting your posts, try to think about how the photo will make them feel and what the story is behind your images.
+When crafting your posts, try to think about how the photo will make them feel and the story behind your images.

-One way is to create a series of work in progress.
-People love to see art come to life, and many artists sell the piece before it is completed by using work-in-progress photos.
+One way is to create a series of works in progress.
+People love to see art come to life, and many artists sell the piece before it is completed using work-in-progress photos.
 Tell the story behind the artwork and what inspired you to create it.

-The first thing to do before typing in random hashtags is to research popular hashtags.
+Before typing in random hashtags, the first thing to do is to research popular hashtags.

 A better tool is Tailwind’s Instagram Hashtag Generator.
-Not only will this app generate the best hashtags for your captions, but it will also tell you what your average likes and comments are on each post.
+This app will generate the best hashtags for your captions, but it will also tell you what your average likes and comments are on each post.

 Tailwind also has an Instagram schedular that will allow creating Instagram posts ahead of time, and they will share your posts at the best times.

 Another tip is to use branded hashtags to build name recognition online.